Boussau/boussau.github.io/tutorials/TP3_JC_PhylogenyReconstruction/index.md

 topology ~ dnUniformTopology(taxa, outgroup=out_group)
 ```

-Next we have to create a stochastic node representing the length of each of the $2N - 3$ branches in our tree (where $N=$ `n_species`).
-We can do this using a `for` loop — this is a plate in our graphical model.
-In this loop, we can create each of the branch-length nodes and assign each move.
-Copy this entire block of Rev code into the console:
+Next we have to create a stochastic node representing the length of each of the
+$2N - 3$ branches in our tree (where $N=$ `n_species`).
+We can do this using a
+`for` loop — this is a plate in our graphical model.
+In this loop, we can
+create each of the branch-length nodes.
+Copy this entire
+block of Rev code into the console:

 ```
 for (i in 1:num_branches) {